saisrinidhi8971/chw-todo-app/README.md

 This project was created as part of a design interview task for an unbranded company.
 The objective of the project was to build a simple Todo List application.

-# Project Overview
+## Project Overview
 - **Back-End:** Node.js
 - **Front-End:** Angular
 - **Front-End Libraries:** Bootstrap, jQuery

 The project consists of a Back-End component built using Node.js and a Front-End component created using the Angular framework.
 The primary functionality of the application is to manage a list of tasks (Todo List) where users can add, edit, and delete tasks.
-Additionally, Bootstrap and jQuery libraries have been integrated into the project to enhance the user interface and user experience
+Additionally, Bootstrap and jQuery libraries have been integrated into the project to enhance the user interface and user experience.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.